 3. Eliminate distractions

 When it comes time to start working toward your goals, you need to remove all obstructions.
 So, minimize the distractions that steal your time.
 Try turning off your Wi-Fi to avoid being tempted by the Internet.
 If your favorite television show is calling, you do not have to go cold turkey completely – instead, set aside an appropriate time to enjoy it later.
 The key to overcoming distractions is setting limits.
 Here are some great tips on how to avoid study distractions.
 Instead of committing to avoiding all TV shows, schedule an hour a night, or every other night, to your favorite program.
+Here are a number of suggestions for minimizing distractions to increase your productivity:

 4. Do not procrastinate